The 7 days of the week in French: + Meaning & surprising ancient origins

 • Helios was the Greek god’s name.

-Useful French days of the week questions, sentences, expression and vocabulary
+Useful French Days of the Week questions, sentences, expressions and vocabulary

 What gender are the 7 French days of the week?